Briquettes vs Lump Charcoal Introduction

 Lump Charcoal for Grilling (filtered for Grilling but many are same as for Smokers)

 For the items shown below, the ratings were shown as being very high.
-Read the reviews of these items for your own decision-making.

 - Big CP 20 pound bag of natural lump charcoal